cvanelteren/CoughsAndEdges/part1_base_model/readme.md

 # Instructions for implementing the SIR model using Mesa

-## Exercuse: Making A Infection Spreading Model
+## Exercise: Making A Infection Spreading Model

 ### Setup
 1. Import necessary modules from Mesa: